bluerobotics/bluerobotics.github.io/brov2/specifications.md

 These are BIG files since the model is fairly complex.
 If you just want to check out a 3D view or 3D models of the BlueROV, we recommend [checking out the CAD files on GrabCAD](https://grabcad.com/library/bluerov2-1).

-# Assembly Manual
+# User Manuals

-Please look at our [Assembly Tutorial Page](/brov2/assembly) for more detailed assembly instructions.
+1. Please look at our [Assembly Manual](/brov2/assembly) for more detailed assembly instructions.

-# Control Software

-If you received your BlueROV2 after October 24, 2016, please look at our [Software Setup Page](/brov2/software-setup/) for more details on setting up your topside computer.

-If you received your BlueROV2 prior to October 24, 2016 please look at our [ArduSub Documentation](http://ardusub.com/introduction/#overview) for more details on the control software.
+2. If you **received your BlueROV2 after October 24, 2016**, please look at our [Software Setup Manual](/brov2/software-setup/) for more details on setting up your topside computer.
+If you **received your BlueROV2 prior to October 24, 2016** please look at our [ArduSub Documentation](http://ardusub.com/introduction/#overview) for more details on the control software.

-# Operation Manual

-Please look at our [_BlueROV2_ Operation Page](/brov2/operation) for a detailed operating manual.
+3. Please look at our [_BlueROV2_ Operating Manual](/brov2/operation) for a detailed operating manual.